bstiffler582/TcAdsExtensions/README.md

 # TcAdsExtensions
-Extension methods for the TwinCAT.Ads namespace for serialization/deserialization of structured types in TwinCAT.
+Extension methods for the TwinCAT.Ads namespace for serialization/deserialization of structured types in TwinCAT PLC.

 Projects:
 - Simple TwinCAT PLC project